poanetwork/deployment-azure/Docs/bootnode-setup.md

 node ./generateInitialKey.js
 ```

-Navigate to the DApps url in your browser (http://ip_address:8180) and confirm initial transactions to the newly created accounts.
-You should be asked to do this twice during the generation process.
+Navigate to the DApps url in your browser (http://ip_address:8180) and confirm two transactions to the newly created accounts.

 In the end, the script should print out the address, password and save private key to `initialKeysDemo` folder.
 ![initial_keys_generated](https://raw.githubusercontent.com/oraclesorg/test-templates/dev/Docs/initial_keys_generated.png)

-These are the keys you'll have to distribute among your initial notaries.
+Repeat the procedure to generate as many keys as necessary (12 in the current contract).
+These are the keys you'll have to distribute among your first notaries.

 ## 5. Warnings
 It is important to note, that each deployment pulls some files from external repositories: